jgarnier/starter-kit/README.md

 - [GitHub](https://github.com/) brings together the world's largest community of developers to discover, share, and build better software.
 This is a well known tool for managing your source code.
 See [here](./scm/github.md) for more information about GitHub.

+- [Bitbucket](https://www.atlassian.com/software/bitbucket) is more than just Git code management.
+Bitbucket gives teams one place to plan projects, collaborate on code, test, and deploy.

 ## Documentation

 - [GitHub](https://github.com/) could also be used for managing your documentation.
 See [here](./scm/github.md#Creating%20documentation) for more information about GitHub.